Swedemon/MzFightReporter/README.md

    <p align="center"><img height="160" src="https://i.imgur.com/y4sDiN1.png"/></p>
 Setup is complete!
 Eligible fights will send reports to your discord channel while this program is running.
 - Note: To enable healing stats [click here](#enable-healing-stats).
 To enable the Twitch bot [click here](#twitch-bot-instructions).
-## Troubleshooting
-#### > The program is not doing anything after fights complete.
-  1. Ensure ArcDps is generating log files.
-By default this will be in your user profile's Documents folder:
-     - Typically under:  C:\Users\\<User Name\>\Documents\Guild Wars 2\addons\arcdps
-  1. Double check the instructions above regarding ArcDps options.
-Ensure the squad and enemy size is above the minimum.
-  1. Ensure in the MzFightReporter Settings tab the 'ArcDps Log Folder #1' is correct.
-If necessary edit the path accordingly and apply.
-#### > It's not working, I'm stuck.
-  1. Feel free to ask questions in the [Support Discord](https://discord.gg/5JfZ3qpW3Q).
 ## Create a Discord Webhook
 1. In your Discord create a channel then right click it and choose 'Edit Channel'.
 1. On the left choose 'Integrations' then 'Webhooks'.